meltcloud/terraform-provider-meltcloud/examples/elastic-capacity-example/README.md

 ## Prerequisites

 - A meltcloud API key for the provider organization
+- The UUID of the organization that should provide the share
 - The UUID of the organization that should consume the share

 ## Running